-As said, ante post bets are most commonly placed on horse racing but they can be placed on a variety of sports and events and below is a list of some of the most common ante post wagers from a range of sports.
+As said, ante post bets are most commonly placed on horse racing but they can be placed on a variety of sports and events and below is a list of some of the most common ante post wagers from a range of sports with more detail on the major markets of horse racing, football and golf.
 Ante post bets can offer great value but as well as that they can also offer a lot of long term interest in an event, further enhancing their value, albeit in a non-monetary sense.

-- Big Race – as soon as one big race is over, there are invariably ante post odds on offer either for the same race the next year or sometimes for a similar race later in the season.
+- Big Horse Races – as soon as one big race is over, there are invariably ante post odds on offer either for the same race the next year or sometimes for a similar race later in the season.